SintLucasAllStars/ChildsPlay/README.md

 * The player will play against or with NPC's powered by the best AI you can make.
 * You can adapt the ruleset of the original game but the rules should be clear.
 * The focus of this assignment is **on the mechanics and AI**. everything else will be just extras.
+* Navigation of the NPC's is to be done by Unity's NavMesh

 ## Mechanics